-TOEFL - This is required of all international applicants whose native language is not English - including those with F-1 visas and green cards.
-The TOEFL requirement may be waived for applicants with degrees (Bachelors or MS) earned in English from accredited universities and colleges in the US, Canada, England, Australia and New Zealand.
-The minimum TOEFL score accepted, Internet based, is 92.
+TOEFL -The TOEFL requirement may be waived for applicants with degrees (Bachelors or MS) earned in English from accredited universities and colleges from countries where English is the official language (The list of the countries can be found in UC Graduate Handbook).
+The minimum TOEFL score accepted, Internet based, is 92 for BME program.
 The University of Cincinnati institutional code for TOEFL is 1833.
 A department code is not required.

-Official electronic scores should be sent to UC, institutional code 1833.
 If electronic scores are not received, we will not consider your application package complete and will not be able to offer you admission to UC.